About

 Living on South Africa’s West Coast, I feel the tension between wild beauty and human disruption.
 That contradiction seeps into my work.
 I’m not trying to resolve it - only to honour it.

 I create slowly, messily.
-My thoughts are often tangled.
+My thoughts move in layers.
 Art helps me sort through the noise.
 Stitching, arranging, layering - it’s a way to see more clearly.
 A quiet ritual of restoration.

 BIO

-Jackie Niemand is a South African abstract mixed-media artist working with collage, thread, and discarded materials.
+Jackie Niemand mixed-media artist working with collage, thread and discarded materials.

-Born in Johannesburg in 1978, she studied Visual Communication and Graphic Design at AAA School of Advertising, followed by further studies in Web Design and Marketing.
-For two decades she ran her own creative businesses, until a slow transformation began.
+Born in Johannesburg in 1978, she studied Visual Communication at AAA School of Advertising, followed by further studies in web design and marketing.

-In 2011, Jackie moved to the remote West Coast town of St. Helena Bay.
-Surrounded by raw natural beauty, wide skies and sea birds; her relationship with time, material, and meaning began to shift.
-In 2024, she sold her online business and stepped fully into her art practice.
+In 2011, she relocated to the West Coast town of St. Helena Bay, where her relationship with time, material and process began to shift.
+In 2024, she sold her online business to focus fully on her artistic practice.